JAlcocerT/JAlcocerT/content/blog/entrep-flaskcms.md

 make pb-up
 ```

-Will get your PB container spinned.
+Will get your PB container spinned and waiting for your flask user creation.

 Now we needed a script to create the user of the flask app (the ones who can get authenticated):